kramea/aibedo/README.md

 For a detailed documentation of AIBEDO, on the model architecture, dashboard, datasets and scenarios, please visit https://aibedo.readthedocs.io/

 ## Environment

+AIBEDO is developed in Python 3.9.

+    # create new environment, if you want to use a different name, change the name (after -n) in the next line
-    conda env create -f environment.yaml   # create new environment with all dependencies conda activate aibedo  # activate the environment called 'aibedo'
+    conda env create -f env_simple.yaml -n aibedo conda activate aibedo  # activate the environment called 'aibedo'

 ## Getting started